The first mistake many of us made is that we have poisoned the brand.

 This is dead-simple obvious to anyone who has studied psychology or surveyed vegetarians. (“How many of you stopped eating meat because someone yelled 'Go VEGAN, you MURDERER!'?
 Anyone?”)
 And yet for the three decades I've been an advocate, there has always been a segment of vegans who have built vast and elaborate rationalizations for basing their “activism” on screaming and hatred (and attacking anyone who is not sufficiently pure and dogmatic).

-It is clear that the “vegan” brand is damaged beyond repair, yet many of us insist on pushing the vegan message knowing full well that the vast majority of the populace will reject it without consideration.
+If we are honest, it is clear that the “vegan” brand is damaged beyond repair.
+And yet many of us insist on pushing the vegan message (and only pushing the vegan message) knowing full well that the vast majority of the populace will reject it without consideration.

 Even though most people oppose factory farms, and would be willing to take some step to cut back their support of factory farms, many vegans refuse to take the opportunities we have to offer up a constructive, achievable, and sustainable ask.